wellcometrust/grants_tagger/README.md

 This will create a new virtualenv and install requirements for tests and development.
 It will also install grants tagger in editable mode.

+If you want to add additional dependencies, add the library to `unpinned_requirements.txt` and run `make update-requirements`.
+This will ensure that all requirements in the development enviroment are pinned to exact versions which ensures the code will continue running as expected in the future when newer versions will have been published.

 ## ✔️  Reproduce

 To reproduce production models for mesh and wellcome science you can